cuba-platform/ldap-addon/README.md

   ![Scheduled Task 1](img/scheduled-task1.png)

 4. Click *OK* to save the changes.
-5. Activate the created task by clicking the corresponding button on *Scheduled Tasks* screen.
+5. Activate the created task by clicking the corresponding button on the *Scheduled Tasks* screen.

 ## Scheduled Task to Kill User Sessions